ftrias/TeensyDebug/README.md

 Use on Mac
 -------------------------------------------

 This beta distribution has a custom uploader that only works on Macs.
-Once installed, when you press the Upload button, Arduino will compile and upload the program and then start GDB in a new window (which will connect to the Teensy).
+After installing it, when you press the Upload button, Arduino will compile and upload the program and then start GDB in a new window (which will connect to the Teensy).
 This simplifies deployment and eliminates having to search for the ELF file.

 This tool requires Python.
 It is installed by running `run.command -i` located in the disribution direction.
 This script creates a new menu option in Arduino.